lukasheuberger/vesicleimaging/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-vesimaging could always use more documentation, whether as part of the
+vesicleimaging could always use more documentation, whether as part of the
-official vesimaging docs, in docstrings, or even on the web in blog posts,
+official vesicleimaging docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback